 The statement of activities presents information showing how the Township's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported for some items that will only result in cash flows in future fiscal periods (e.g., accrued interest and earned but unused vacation leave).
+Thus, revenues and expenses are reported for some items that will only result in cash flows in future fiscal periods (e.g., earned but unused vacation leave).

 Both of the government-wide financial statements distinguish functions of the Township that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
-The governmental activities of the Township include general government, public safety, streets, and community and economic development.
+The governmental activities of the Township include general government, public safety, streets, community and economic development, and culture and recreation.
 The Township currently reports no business-type activities.

-The government-wide financial statements can be found on pages 11 - 12 of this report.
+The government-wide financial statements can be found on pages 11-12 of this report.

 Fund Financial Statements.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Township, like other state and local governments, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
+All of the funds of the Township can be divided into two categories: governmental funds and fiduciary funds.